Your cart - 0 items

 Have you heard of equal pleasure day?

-25th August marks the day when straight women stop orgasming during partnered sex relative to straight men.
+25th August marks the day of the year when straight women stop orgasming during partnered sex relative to straight men.
 Dramatic?
 Yes.
 But, there is a reason for the drama.

 If straight men and women were to have partnered sex every day of the year, from Thursday 25th August, the women would no longer climax while the men’s year would have a happy ending, orgasming through til - wait for it - Tuesday 13th December.